 The Guidelines set out how the Australian Energy Market Operator (AEMO) implements the reliability standard and the approach and assumptions AEMO uses to implement the reliability standard in relation to:

 - Demand for electricity.

 - Reliability of existing and future generation.

 - Intermittent generation.

 - Energy constraints.

 - The treatment of extreme weather events.

 - Network constraints.

+- Factors considered in determining whether additional Energy Adequacy Assessment Projection (EAAP) reporting is required.

 1.2 Related documents